 ● odometer recording should be done at the beginning and end of the trip, or

-● tracking and recording your trips differently, for instance make the use of your phone or a GPS.
+● tracking and recording your trips differently, for instance, make the use of your phone or a GPS.

 Using a mileage app is one of the easiest methods for tracking mileage, such as the Smartphone business mileage app from TripLog Mileage Tracking.
-Whether using an iOS or an Android device, there are the different tools offered by TripLog that can be easily used by employers, employees and those who are self-employed.
+Whether using an iOS or an Android device, there are the different tools offered by TripLog that can be easily used by employers, employees, and those who are self-employed.

 Are Logging Personal Trips Required?

 If you’re using a vehicle for both personal and business purposes, it is important to segregate the portion of mileage being used exclusively for business.
 Here you can find an example of segmenting out the personal and business mileage.
-This usually means being diligent and also to keep good records of the vehicles when the car is being used for personal as well as business use.
+This usually means being diligent and also keeping good records of the vehicles when the car is being used for personal as well as business use.